 Leviticus 23: 1 The Lord said to Moses, “Speak to the Israelites and say to them: ‘These are my appointed festivals, the appointed festivals of the Lord, which you are to proclaim as sacred assemblies."
 The chapter goes on to list the feast.

-Interestingly, the first day listed is the weekly holiday of Shabbat (Sabbath) on the 7th day of each week.
+The first day listed in Leviticus 23 is the weekly holiday of Shabbat (Sabbath).
+This occurs on the 7th day of each week.
 This day has been reserved since creation as a time to be set apart for rest, restoration and worship of G-d.